ezittel/hitcounter/README.md

 # Hitcounter version 1.0
-A counter that triggers every time you hit any key.<br>
+Triple counters that increment by one every time you hit the corresponding key (control, space, right arrow).<br>

 ## Dependencies
 This requires mongodb up and running.
 You can create a db and a collection using the /create target noted below.<br>